 Several Graduate Teaching Assistantships -- typically five -- are available to qualified applicants each year.
 Students entering with a B.A. and intending to earn an M.A. and a Ph.D. in SPEL may be offered up to four years of funding in the form of a teaching assistantship, and students entering with an M.A. in Philosophy and intending to earn a Ph.D. in SPEL may be offered up to three years of funding in the form of a teaching assistantship.
 Teaching assistantships are offered for one year at a time and are renewed conditional upon the student's satisfactory progress towards the degree and satisfactory performance as a teaching assistant.
-A teaching assistantship comes with a stipend of $14,500.00 per year, a full tuition scholarship, and health benefits.
+A teaching assistantship provides a competitive stipend, and often, tuition scholarships and health benefits in exchange for 10 to 20 hours of work per week in the classroom or office.
 Additional funding may be available to teaching assistants in the form of Provost's Doctoral Summer Fellowship and (small) amounts of money to support conference travel.
 Students who are not initially offered funding but who enroll in the SPEL program may apply for funding in subsequent years.

 We cannot offer financial support to those entering our terminal M.A. program.